Quick start

 - Try Reactive

-live()for UI that stays in sync with the database. - Wire up the Electron bridge so renderers use the same API as main.
+live()for UI that stays in sync with the database. - Read the Architecture overview for how the Rust core, NAPI binding, and Electron bridge fit together.